 Keep Timing in Mind

-The season when you rent may impact your success finding the best office rental in NYC at any given timey.
-From the end of November to mid January and the summer months tend to be slow times when demand for office property is low, and pricing concessions may be possible as a result.
+The season when you rent may impact your success finding the best office rental in NYC at any given time.
+From the end of November to mid-January and the summer months tend to be slow times when demand for office property is low, and pricing concessions may be possible as a result.
 It is recommended to allow at least half a year lead time for the whole transition, start to finish.
-Not only will you need to find and close on your space, but you’ll also need to arrange for all the accoutrements that come with it, such as furniture, IT equipment, etc. As a last word about timing, it’s wise to consider the duration of lease you are willing to sign.
-Longer leases typically have more potential for concessions, but timing it this way may not work for companies who expect large changes in the amount of staff members they’ll need to house.
+Not only will you need to find and close on your space, but you’ll also need to arrange for all the accouterments that come with it, such as furniture, IT equipment, etc. As the last word about timing, it’s wise to consider the duration of the lease you are willing to sign.
+Longer leases typically have more potential for concessions, but timing it this way may not work for companies who expect large changes in the number of staff members they’ll need to house.

 Come Prepared to Fight the Battle

 Although the landlord typically has the upper hand in any office rental in NYC, consider that tenants have much more flexibility than ever before.
 Before you enter into a negotiation, ask yourself how much flexibility your company is going to need in the future.
 You may anticipate needing additional space in the future due to growth of staff.
 If this is the case, you’d want to be mindful of the penalty fees that may exist for terminating a lease early and the provisions for subletting.
 Lastly, you’d want to consider contingency planning.
 What your options are in the case of a power outage or office flood?
 Will the company have other places you can go, or would you have to seek out temporary office space until the problem is resolved?
 For nearly two decades, Corporate Suites has served the needs of those companies seeking an office rental in NYC who have a need for flexibility.
 We give you the best of both worlds: you can take your pick of eight spectacular Class A office spaces